 - Tiered per Period: With this option, you can select a time period for each tier in which an associated interest rate percentage will be applied according to the age of the deposit account.
 When interest is accrued on the account, Mambu will determine the interest rate from the tier that matches the age of the account.

-- Tiered per Bands: This option is appropriate for products that charge negative interest rate above specified bands or thresholds and pay positive interest on the lower tiers.
+- Tiered per Bands: This option is appropriate for products that pay or charge different interest rates for each tier or for each specific portion of the balance on an account.

-Interest is applied on the deposit balance portion (band), according to the respective tier.
+Interest is applied on the deposit balance portion according to the respective tier.